-It is generally considered that a property with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an further 90 years added to any lease with more than 45 years left, the residence will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an additional 90 years added to any lease with more than 45 years remaining, the premises will be worth the same as a freehold for decades to come.

 Lender | Requirement |